lkyuca/steam-emoticon/README.md

-# steam-emoticon
+# Steam EMOTICON Guide

-on steam you can add a link to a emoticon thats why you are here i am going to teach how i did it
+On Steam, you can add a link to an emoticon — that’s what this guide is about.
+I’ll show you how I did it.

+---

+### 🔗 Example Syntax

+**Write it like this:**

 here is an example how you write in text:  [url=https://example.com][emoticonname][/url]